Beaupre-Circuit-Design/c64-Pi1541-Zero2W-Firmware/README.md

 ```

 7. Copy everything from the directory 'Pi1541-Zero2W' to the root of a Fat32 formatted SD Card and boot your RPI Zero 2W with it.

+# Licence

+This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.